-Office 365, Exchange Online Basic Authentication
+Office 365, Exchange Online Basic Authentication vs. Modern Authentication

-With basic authentication, your email/calendar client will transmit your username and password directly to Office 365 applications (such as Exchange Online).
+With basic authentication, your email/calendar client will transmit your username and password directly to Office 365 services (such as Exchange Online).
 Office 365 will then forward your credentials to the campus Active Directory on your behalf, which will verify the credentials and return a token to Office 365.
 If authentication was successful and the user is authorized, the email/calendar client will be connected to Office 365.

 Basic authentication in Office 365 is less secure for multiple reasons: